TheHolyOneZ/TheHolyOneZ-Dream/README.md

 Not a hacker theme.
 Not neon green on black.
 This is the feeling of settling into VSCodium at midnight — familiar, focused, yours.

 Deep navy backgrounds.
 JetBrains Mono everywhere.
-A barely-visible cyan mesh grid underneath everything.
-Two aurora blobs drifting imperceptibly in the background.
+Two soft aurora blobs drift constantly behind the UI — a blue one top-left, a teal one bottom-right — giving the whole thing a quiet, ambient glow.
 Every interaction has a smooth, deliberate transition.

+A barely-visible cyan mesh grid and animated PCB circuit traces are available as an optional overlay.
+Toggle them with one variable.

 ---

 ## Features

-- **JetBrains Mono** — monospace font across the entire UI
+- **JetBrains Mono** — monospace font across the entire UI, with Cascadia Code and Fira Code as fallbacks
 - **Circuit trace effect** — PCB-style right-angle paths with racing glow streaks and endpoint flashes (toggleable)
-- **Drifting aurora** — two slow-moving radial blobs (blue + teal) in the base background
+- **Drifting aurora** — three slow-moving radial blobs in the base background for subtle ambient depth
 - **Full brand recolor** — Discord's blurple replaced with `#4ec9b0` (VSCode teal) throughout
 - **Smooth micro-animations** — channels, server icons, buttons, reactions, badges, switches
 - **Zero lag** — no `backdrop-filter` on structural panels, only Discord CSS variables for backgrounds
-- **Dark & precise** — carefully tuned neutral scale, muted timestamps, uppercase category labels
+- **Dark & precise** — carefully tuned 6-step neutral scale, muted timestamps, uppercase category labels
+- **Fully customizable** — all colors, fonts, and effects controlled by clean CSS variables at the top of the file

 ---